autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 | hatched road markings                  | ![fig](./images/advanced/avoidance_zebra.png)              | The hatched road marking is defined on Lanelet map.
 See [here](https://github.com/autowarefoundation/autoware_lanelet2_extension/blob/main/autoware_lanelet2_extension/docs/lanelet2_format_extension.md#hatched-road-markings-area) |
 | freespace area                         | ![fig](./images/advanced/avoidance_freespace.png)          | The freespace area is defined on Lanelet map. (unstable)                                                                                                                                                                             |

-## Future extensions / Unimplemented parts
+## Future extensions/Unimplemented parts

 - **Consideration of the speed of the avoidance target**

   - In the current implementation, only stopped vehicle is targeted as an avoidance target.
 It is needed to support the overtaking function for low-speed vehicles, such as a bicycle.
 (It is actually possible to overtake the low-speed objects by changing the parameter, but the logic is not supported and thus the safety cannot be guaranteed.)
-  - The overtaking (e.g., to overtake a vehicle running in front at 20 km/h at 40 km/h) may need to be handled outside the avoidance module.
+  - Overtaking (e.g., to overtake a vehicle running in front at 20 km/h at 40 km/h) may need to be handled outside the avoidance module.
 It should be discussed which module should handle it.

 - **Cancel avoidance when target disappears**